tkou/WebShop-.NET/README.txt

 for the retrieval of articles(products) from the XML file.
 The application also uses Unity (Microsoft.Practises.Unity) for resolving dependencies during the dependency injection pattern for loose coupling.
-More specifically, constructor injection has been implemented between the following targets : service -> controller : a contract (Interface) is mapped to a Service class where the contract is passed as parameter (injected) in the controller constructor. facade -> service :  a contract (Interface) is mapped to a Facade class where the contract is passed as parameter (injected) in the service constructor.
+More specifically, constructor injection has been implemented between the following targets(MVC project) : service -> controller : a contract (Interface) is mapped to a Service class where the contract is passed as parameter (injected) in the controller constructor. facade -> service :  a contract (Interface) is mapped to a Facade class where the contract is passed as parameter (injected) in the service constructor.